fboehm/jse-2019/Rmd/jse-2019-ms.md

 `crontab` to execute our R script every five minutes.
 Each execution of the R script performed a single streaming API query, lasting five minutes.
 Twitter’s streaming API, at the time of our data collection, enforced rate limits on the frequency and duration of queries.
+With the above settings, we continuously collected tweets.

 ### deepen computational reasoning skills